 Jaytech Sound Selection Demystified

-One of the most important elements of music production is getting the right sounds.
+One of the most important elements of utilizing any music production program is getting the right sounds.
 This involves auditioning, modifying, and choosing the sound the works best for the song you are creating.

 In the following video worldwide producer, DJ, and Pyramind mentor Jaytech walks you through his mindset around choosing sounds, a process he finds a lot of up-and-coming producers struggle with.